Basic language elements

 select regexp_substr(',match1,,match2', '(?<=,)[^,]*', 1,2); Empty strings are not valid.
 For example, the result in this example would be match2.

-Pattern Elements
+Pattern elements

 You can use the following elements in regular expressions:

-Element Meaning within the regular expression
+Element Meaning in a regular expression

-General Elements
+General elements

 .
-Matches any single character except a newline - if modifier (?s) is set, then newlines are also matched
+Matches any single character except a newline - if modifier (?s) is set, newlines are also matched

 $ End of a string - if modifier (?m) is set, the end of a line is also matched (before a newline)

-(?#) Comment which is not evaluated (for example: (?# This is a comment))
+(?#) Comment which is not evaluated.
+For example: (?# This is a comment)

-Quantifiers and Operators
+Quantifiers and operators

-{} Minimum/Maximum quantifier (for example, {1,5} for 1-5 occurrences or {3} for exactly three occurrences or {,7} for a maximum of 7 occurrences)
+Minimum/maximum quantifier.
+For example: {1,5} for 1 to 5 occurrences, {3} for exactly three occurrences, or {,7} for a maximum of 7 occurrences.

 {}?
-Similar to {}, but non-greedy (i.e. the minimal number of occurrences is used)
+Similar to {}, but non-greedy (the minimal number of occurrences is used).

 ?
 0 or 1 quantifier (at most 1 time) - similar to {0,1}